-This in-person course sees the learner synthesizing the information from the three previous courses in the program with the express purpose of generating a short, fully virtual shot that embodies asset creation and building, real-time lighting and virtual camera work, prop integration, live action performance, as well as motion capture real-time performance and final output.
+This 15-hour course sees the learner synthesizing the information from the three previous courses in the program with the express purpose of generating a short, fully virtual shot that embodies asset creation and building, real-time lighting and virtual camera work, prop integration, live action performance, as well as motion capture real-time performance and final output.

 Upon successful completion of the course, students will be able to:

 - Prepare a storyboard or brief that illustrates the plan for executing a full virtual production shot